Tanenbaum–Torvalds debate: Early 1990s perspectives

 When the issue and full initial debate were published in the O'Reilly Media book Open Sources: Voices from the Open Source Revolution in 1999, it stated that the debate exemplified "the way the world was thinking about OS design at the time".

 The 386 processor was then the most widespread chip "by several times", according to participant Kevin Brown, with the 486 used in high-end computers, the 286 almost obsolete, and the World Wide Web not yet widely used.
 One of Tanenbaum's arguments against Linux was that it was too closely tied to the x86 architecture and instruction set, which he regarded as a mistake.
 Modern Linux now has a more portable codebase and has been ported to many other processor architectures.

 Another recurring topic in the debate discusses alternatives to Linux and MINIX, such as GNU (Hurd) and 4.4BSD.
-Tanenbaum suggested the former in his first post, stating that unlike Linux, it was a "modern" system".
+Tanenbaum suggested the former in his first post, stating that unlike Linux, it was a "modern" system.
 In his second post, he mentioned that "...
 5 years from now everyone will be running free GNU on their 200 MIPS, 64M SPARCstation-5".
 Several debaters disagreed that GNU was a suitable alternative.
 Kevin Brown called it vaporware, and stated that Linux would likely benefit from the x86 architecture which would continue to be common and become more accessible to a general audience.
 Theodore Ts'o, an early Linux contributor, said that while a microkernel approach would have benefits, "...
 Linux is here, and GNU isn't—and people have been working on Hurd for a lot longer than Linus has been working on Linux".

 Torvalds, aware of GNU's efforts to create a kernel, stated "If the GNU kernel had been ready last spring, I'd not have bothered to even start my project: the fact is that it wasn't and still isn't."

 4.4BSD-Lite would not be available until two years later due to the USL v.
 BSDi lawsuit, filed by AT&T's subsidiary Unix System Laboratories against Berkeley Software Design, which pertained to the intellectual property related to UNIX.
 The lawsuit slowed development of the free-software descendants of BSD for nearly two years while their legal status was in question.
 As Linux did not have such legal ambiguity, systems based on it gained greater support.
 A settlement between USL v.
 BSDi was reached in January 1994, and 4.4BSD was released in June.
-(While the final release was in 1995, several free versions based on this version have been maintained since, including FreeBSD, DragonflyBSD, OpenBSD and NetBSD.)
+(While the final release was in 1995, several free versions based on this version have been maintained since, including FreeBSD, DragonFly BSD, OpenBSD and NetBSD.)